Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/overviewQuickWins.md

 # Quick wins and OS hardening for baseline configuration

+Cloudneeti provides scripts to quickly mitigate quite a few low-hanging security configurations and improving posture soon after a cloud account has been onboarded.

 ## Quick Wins

   Update configurations and settings to make the Cloud account compliant for listed policies.